-They are logically deleted and administrator can run nzreclaim, we may also truncate table.
+They are logically deleted and the administrator can run nzreclaim, we may also truncate the table.

-In Netezza, public group is created automatically and every one is a memeber of this group by default.
-We can create as many groups and any user can be member of any group(s).
+In Netezza, a public group is created automatically and everyone is a member of this group by default.
+We can create as many groups and any user can be a member of any group(s).
 Group can not be a member of another group.
-Group names, user names and database names are unique.
+Group names, user names, and database names are unique.
 That is, we can not have a database called sales and a group also called sales.

-Login into system database and give that permission to user by saying “grant create table to joe;”
+Login into the system database and give that permission to the user by saying “grant create a table to joe;”

 List.
-Grant list, select on table to public (if logged into sales database, this allows all users to query tables in sales database).
+Grant list, select on the table to the public (if logged into sales database, this allows all users to query tables in sales database).

-No, drop database will take care of it.
+No, the drop database will take care of it.

 Not null and default.
-Netezza does not apply PK and FK.
+Netezza does not apply to PK and FK.

-Specifying not null results in better performance as NULL values are tracked at rowheader level.
-Having NULL values results in storing references to NULL values in header.
+Specifying not null results in better performance as NULL values are tracked at row header level.
+Having NULL values results in storing references to NULL values in the header.
 If all columns are NOT NULL, then there is no record header.

 Response: Newly created table from CTAS gets distribution from the original table.

-Just empties data from table, keeping table structure and permission intact.
+Just empties data from the table, keeping table structure, and permission intact.

-No, the column that is used in distribution clause cannot be used for updates.
-Remember, up to four columns can be used for distribution of data on SPU.
-From practical sense, updating distribution columns result in redistribution of data; the single most performance hit when large table is involved.
+No, the column that is used in the distribution clause cannot be used for updates.
+Remember, up to four columns can be used for the distribution of data on SPU.
+From a practical sense, updating distribution columns result in the redistribution of data; the single most performance hit when a large table is involved.
 This restriction makes sense.